 Never stop learning and improving your products.

-Learn and get inspired from businesses that have had tremendous success in their holiday packaging.
+Learn and get inspired by businesses that have had tremendous success in their holiday packaging.

-The truth is packaged products can tremendously affect your holiday sales.
+The truth is that packaged products can have a significant impact on your holiday sales.

-This can especially be true for businesses that utilize packaging as part of their product.
+This is especially true for businesses that utilize packaging as part of their overall experience as a brand.